jennaherdman/Trends-Tribulations-An-Experiment-in-Text-Mining-Jane-Austen/README.md

 <h2>Something extra: Google Ngram graph</h2>

-tldr;

-* codex is mysterious: represents the relative frequencies of a term or a phrase in all of the books published that year and that are archived on Google books
-* we must interrogate the archive itself - what is excluded?

 Google Ngrams is a tool created for mining the Google Books corpus for linguistic data.
 Basically, you can search for a word, or several words, in Google Ngrams, and it will show you the frequencies of that word across the entire digitized corpus.
 Arguably, this tool can be used to trace the evolution of language, such as the popularity of certain words.
 Though this graph does not pertain directly to the work with Voyant, I included it for those interested in critiquing Google's interfaces and in looking at Austen's popularity more generally.